shreyash00007/UX/README.md

 36. Learnability: Design interfaces that are easy to learn and use, minimizing the learning curve for new users.
 37. Serial Position Effect: People remember the first and last items in a series more than the middle ones.
 Use this to highlight important information.

+Jakob’s law

 Jakob’s law recommends the use of familiar patterns in design, to facilitate a better user experience.
 It means that sometimes your urge to create something unique and fancy might hamper the user experience simply because the user is not familiar with it.

 Fitts’s Law

 Touch targets should be easily accessible and clear.
 When computers were still relatively new, and people once dreamed of going to space, Paul M. You could find a lot of theories written over the past 66 years, but the bottom line

 Zeigarnic Effect